hiiamrohit/Countries-States-Cities-database/README.md

-#Countries, States and Cities database of world in sql
+#Countries, States and Cities database of world in mysql

 Here you can find relational database of countries, states and cities in SQL format and easily import in your own database.